USEPA/MC_Case_Study/README.md

 ## How to use

-The Python Script requires the EoL_database_for_MC.csv to run the case study for Methylene Chloride.
-The EoL_database_for_MC.csv is composed of the following data entries according to Table S2 in the Supporting Information:
+The Python Script requires the EoL_dataset_for_MC.csv to run the case study for Methylene Chloride.
+The EoL_dataset_for_MC.csv is composed of the following data entries according to Table S2 in the Supporting Information:

 | Data name | Data type<sup>[2](#myfootnote2)</sup> |
 | ------------- | ------------- |